lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

  sudo nvidia-ctk runtime configure --runtime=docker
  ```

- # Open fastai Deep Learning Software in Container
+ # Open fastai Deep Learning Software from Github in Container

- Now open windows console and clone my fastai repository to H: drive.
+ Now open the windows console and clone my fastai repository to C: drive.
 Do not use Google Drive or H Drive or you will have mount permission difficulties.

  ```console
  c: